 Extras and rewards with Skinny

 - No contracts.
 By prepaying, either weekly or monthly, you have more flexibility to change or cancel your plan.

 - Keep your number.
 If you are transferring to Skinny from another provider, you can keep your existing number whether you were a prepay or pay monthly customer.

 - Purchase a new mobile.
 If you need a new mobile, Skinny has a selection of phones from Apple, Huawei, Samsung, Nokia, Oppo and Skinny’s own brand to purchase.

 - Kiwi support.
 Skinny has a local Customer Care Team, available Monday through to Sunday.
 There is also a dedicated roaming helpdesk if you are having issues while overseas.

 What to be aware of

 - Skinny doesn’t have its own physical stores, so all communication is done by phone, live chat, email or Facebook.
 The Customer Care Centre is usually closed on public holidays.

 - If you use up the minutes and texts on your plan, you are charged overage rates.
 For 4-Weekly plans, these are 20c per minute and 20c per text.
 On other plans, you are charged 43c per minute and 8c per text.
 Once you reach your data limit, your access stops so you need to purchase a data add-on to get online again.

-- When choosing a Skinny Unlimited weekly plan, your speed reduces once you hit 10GB.
+- When choosing a Skinny Endless Data weekly plan, your speed reduces once you hit 10GB.
 On 4-Weekly plans, speed reduces after 4.5GB per 28 days with the $36 plan, after 12GB with the $46 and after 40GB with the $70.
-You cannot purchase a Data Binge and unused data does not roll over to the next billing cycle.
+Unused data does not roll over to the next billing cycle.

 - Some mobiles are locked to specific networks, so there is a chance yours won’t work with Skinny.
 Phones purchased from Skinny or Spark work, but for other mobiles, enter your phone’s IMEI number on the Skinny website to check before purchasing a SIM.

 - Since Skinny does not offer pay monthly contracts, you need to pay the full price of a new phone upfront rather than enjoying interest-free payments across a set period.